weihsiu/tlp/presentation/jcconf2020.md

 ---
 # Firsts.scala
-- A function that returns first of everything
+- A function that returns first of anything
 - Integrates type-level and term-level definitions
 - A dependent-type function with a succinct implementation